-SUSE Linux Enterprise Server 15 SP5 ships with the PostgreSQL database versions 14 and 15.
-While version 15 is the default, version 14 is still provided through the Legacy module for upgrades from earlier versions of SUSE Linux Enterprise Server.
+SUSE Linux Enterprise Server 15 SP6 ships with the PostgreSQL database version 14, 15 and 16.
+While version 16 is the default, versions 14 and 15 are still provided through the Legacy module for upgrades from earlier versions of SUSE Linux Enterprise Server.